 If you're new to pup parenthood and have no idea how to know if your dog is sleeping enough, it can be difficult to figure out how you can help your dog get the best sleep possible.

 It can often seem like dogs sleep a lot more than they actually do because they scatter their sleep throughout the day.
-Most dogs will spend a longer amount of time sleeping during the night, then will have short bursts of sleep throughout the day.
+Most dogs will spend a longer amount of time sleeping during the night, then they will have short bursts of sleep throughout the day.

 Larger dogs tend to sleep much more than smaller dogs.
 Doctor of Veterinary Medicine, Dr. Sara Ochoa, suggests larger dogs such as Mastiffs and St. Bernards, who can weigh in excess of 200+ pounds, will spend much more time sleeping than a chihuahua.

-As well as upgrading your dog's bed, another way to assist your dog's sleep cycle is to regulate their eating cycle.
+Besides upgrading your dog's bed, another way to regulate your dog's sleeping patterns is to regulate their eating cycle.
 Digesting issues are one of the key disruptors to a dog’s sleep cycle.
 Specialists suggest dogs eat at least 2 meals a day, but should not go 12 hours without eating.

 Comment below and tell us all about your dog sleeping positions and habits.